 Business can go wrong when new mothers are returning to work after maternity.
 In the case of Mellor v The MFG Academies Trust, the employer failed to provide private facilities for a returning new mother who was continuing to breastfeed following her maternity leave.

-Ms T Mellor won her claim of harassment related to sex which related to issues of unsuitable facilities for expressing, Ms Mellor had been on maternity leave and before returning had communicated the requirement of suitable facilities for expressing as she intended to continue to breastfeed.
+Ms T Mellor won her claim of harassment related to sex which related to issues of unsuitable facilities for expressing herself, Ms Mellor had been on maternity leave and before returning had communicated the requirement of suitable facilities for expressing as she intended to continue breastfeeding.
 Ms Mellor returned to work on 30th September 2020 and the claimant had to express milk in the toilet or in her car daily until the 16th of December 2020 (her last day in work).

 The claim which was successful was harassment related to sex, the judgement included the conduct did have the effect of creating a degrading or humiliating environment with Ms Mellor having to express in the bathroom or car, which was deemed unacceptable due to the risk of exposure of intimate body parts in public.
 This was judged to be inherently related to Ms Mellor being female.